 3. HP Spectre x360

-A vote for the HP Spectre x360 is a vote for one of our most recommended machines.
-Complete with an excellent 1080p screen, solid performance, good battery life and sturdy build quality, the Spectre x360 is one of the best hybrids money can buy, especially considering its modest price point.
+A vote for the Spectre x360 is a vote for not only one of our most recommended, but one of HP's most revered, machines.
+Complete with an excellent 1080p screen, stellar performance, sturdy build quality and not to mention a fabulous battery life, the HP Spectre x360 is among the best hybrids money can buy, especially considering its modest price point.

 Read the full review: HP Spectre x360